 One study pointed out that differentiating emotions at a high construal (good vs bad) as opposed to low level (irritability, frustration, context, personal details, actions, who said what, trying to read between the lines, nuances, etc.) improved intrinsic motivation at the workplace during times of distress.
 This indirectly creates a buffer against emotional distress due to weak motivation.
 The paper discusses how people who are unable to distinguish between nuanced differences in emotions experience more intrinsic motivation than those who can differentiate between nuances.
 This differentiation can promote a lower level of construal.The details with which you process experiences affects your emotions and anxiety.
 More details can lead to more anxiety and overthinking whereas lesser details help regulate emotions.
 Click To Tweet

-An important part of emotions is considering the usefulness of emotions.
+An important part of emotions is considering their usefulness.
 Anxiety, anger, frustration, can all be useful in some sense.
 A healthy part of emotional regulation is how emotions are preferred and utilized.
 You can ask yourself a few questions – is it useful to feel anxious in a particular situation?
 Can it help you achieve what you need to?
 Can anger facilitate growth, etc.?

 Other findings from the same set of studies done on 500+ people show that non-first person introspective self-talk can be helpful in regulating stress about public speaking and making first impressions.
 The increased construal level via third-person self-talk can help to appraise future stressors (a common feature of anxiety) in a more challenging (actionable) and less threatening way.
 It also helps in dealing with anxiety-ridden and stressful situations in a less maladaptive way.